simon-v/bchinfo.org/en/full-node.md

 ![Easy DHCP reservation](/img/full-node/en-easy-dhcp-reservation.png)

-If that's the case, find the computer running Bitcoin Core in the list, select it, and add it to the list of reserved addresses.
+If that's the case, find the computer running Bitcoin Cash Node in the list, select it, and add it to the list of reserved addresses.
 Make a note of its current IP address---we'll use the address in the next section.